Service Business Pricing Mastery 2026: Complete Guide to Profitable Pricing

 Key takeaways for profitable pricing:

-- Focus on value, not cost - Customers buy benefits, not labor hours
+- Focus on value, not cost - Customers buy benefits, not labour hours

 - Use hybrid pricing strategically - Flat rate for routine work, hourly for complex projects